MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 ### Migration Launcher app deletes OS and data

 > [!CAUTION]
-> Do not install the Migration Launcher app on Surface Hub 2S unless you are prepared for immediate migration to Microsoft Teams Rooms on Windows experience.
+> Do not install the Migration Launcher app on Surface Hub 2S unless you are prepared for an immediate migration to Microsoft Teams Rooms on Windows experience.

 - Migration completely removes the Windows 10 Team edition operating system that comes with Surface Hub 2S.
 - By selecting to install the Migration Launcher app on a Surface Hub 2S and thereby initiate a software migration, you consent to the removal of the Windows 10 Team edition OS, including the uninstall and removal of accounts, data, and other current configurations.